Bottom of perfume bottle with batch scratched off

 Buying Guide:

-Often this is a primitive technique done by both stores or sometimes distribution, to camouflage the production date of items.
+Often this is a primitive technique done by stores or sometimes distribution, to camouflage the production date of items.
 In fact it's still being done within modern perfumery to this day.

 Click here to sample our vintage perfume.